-If you or your company have not previously submitted a notification for higher risk work, please contact the Workplace Contact Unit (mail email@example.com ) and request to speak to an Occupational Hygiene Inspector prior to submitting the notification.
+If you or your company have not previously submitted a notification for higher risk work, please contact the HSA Contact Centre (mail email@example.com ) and request to speak to an Occupational Hygiene Inspector prior to submitting the notification.

 Why and When do I need to Notify the HSA about asbestos work?

 The risk associated with exposure to asbestos relates to the possibility that the fibres within the asbestos containing material (ACM) can become released into the air and are then inhaled.
 Breathing in air containing asbestos fibres can lead to asbestos-related diseases (mainly cancers of the chest and lungs).
 Work involving the removal, repair or encapsulation of asbestos containing materials can result in the release of asbestos fibres into the atmosphere placing asbestos workers at risk.

 Notification is required where the planned asbestos-related work activity will expose, or could possibly expose, workers to a concentration of asbestos fibres in air in excess of the exposure limit value of 0.1 fibres per cm3 and/or where the work activity does not meet the criteria set out in regulation 5 (b), i.e. short duration maintenance works with non-friable ACMs, removal of non-degraded bonded materials without deterioration, and encapsulation or sealing of non-friable ACMs in good condition.